Why monitor Kubernetes?

 InfluxData support for Kubernetes monitoring

-InfluxData’s Telegraf is an open source, plugin-based agent (300+ plugins) that collects metrics and events, from Kubernetes nodes, master node, pods, containers and all Prometheus /metric endpoints.
-Telegraf is also capable of monitoring itself and its metric pipeline, so you can be alerted if some important metrics are not being collected.
+InfluxData’s Telegraf is an open source, plugin-based agent ({{num_plugins}}+ plugins) that collects metrics and events from Kubernetes nodes, master nodes, pods, containers, and all Prometheus /metric endpoints.
+Telegraf is capable of monitoring itself and its metric pipeline, so you are alerted if essential metrics are not being collected.
 In Kubernetes cluster environments, Telegraf can be deployed as a DaemonSet in every node, as an application sidecar in pods, or as a central collector.

-In addition to Telegraf’s versatility in collecting data from Kubernetes APIs, Prometheus /metrics endpoint, infrastructure (systems, VMs and containers), and applications, InfluxData has implemented a Kubernetes Operator to facilitate the deployment and management of InfluxDB Instances.
+In addition to Telegraf’s versatility in collecting data from Kubernetes APIs, Prometheus /metrics endpoint, infrastructure (systems, VMs, and containers), and applications, InfluxData has implemented a Kubernetes Operator to facilitate the deployment and management of InfluxDB Instances.

 Telegraf deployed as DaemonSet agent